joanna-vas/Data-Analyst-Nanodegree-Program/README.md

 Analyse local and global temperature data and compare the temperature trends where you live to overall global temperature trends.

-* **Investigate IMDb Movie Data:**
+* **Investigate TMDb Movie Data:**

-Analyze the IMDb Movie dataset and communicate your findings about it.
+Analyze the TMDb Movie dataset and communicate your findings about it.
 Use Python libraries NumPy, pandas, and Matplotlib.